Close Menu

 ABSTRACT

-Obturator hernia is a rare pelvic hernia.
-It is diffucult to make early diagnosis due to absence of palpable mass so it has high morbidity and mortality rate and delay in surgery.
-Here in this report we present a case with bilateral obturator hernia diagnosed at different times.
-In this point of view our report is meaningful due to revealing consecutive obturator hernia in a single case.
-An 87-year-old female patient admitted to emergency room with intestinal obstruction findings.
-Right obturator herniation were seen in computed tomography scan then she underwent urgent surgery.
-After two months, she was admitted with left thigh pain.
-With these findings computed tomography scans confirmed left obturator hernia.
-In an elderly, skinny, female patient with non-specific bowel obstruction symptoms and medial thigh pain, obturator hernia should be considered.
-Early and rapid radiologic evaluation followed by surgery is essential for successful management of obturator hernia.
+Obturator hernia (OH) is a rare pelvic hernia.
+It is difficult to make an early diagnosis due to the absence of a palpable mass, so it has a high morbidity and mortality rate, and there is delay in surgery.
+Here, in this report, we present a case of bilateral OH diagnosed at different times.
+Our report is meaningful as it reveals consecutive OH in a single case.
+An 87-year old, female patient admitted to emergency with intestinal obstruction findings.
+Right obturator herniation was seen in a computed tomography (CT) scan, then she underwent urgent surgery.
+After 2 months, she admitted with left thigh pain.
+With these findings, CT scans confirmed left OH.
+In an elderly, skinny, female patient with non-specific bowel obstruction symptoms and medial thigh pain, OH should be considered.
+Early and rapid radiologic evaluation, followed by surgery, is essential for successful management of OH.

 Accepted: